 We're also committed to encouraging S.T.E.M. careers for both male and female students.
 The objective of this effort falls in line with part of LHF’s mission - to be a significant catalyst for promoting family engagement.

 As such, the Mini Pinewood Derby & Model Car Show event is used as a tool for family awareness and engagement, as well as to ignite interest in science and engineering programs and explore the role of diversity in the STEM (Science Technology Engineering Mathematics) careers and its value in keeping America innovative and competitive for females and males.

-As part of our many efforts, Los Hermanos Familia has provided over $32,500 in scholarship awards since the inception of our 501 (c)(3) in 2014.
+As part of our many efforts, Los Hermanos Familia has provided over $68,000 in scholarship awards since the inception of our 501 (c)(3) in 2014, with an additional $25,000 in 2024.
 Scholarship opportunities are opened after each banquet as part of our funding comes from the Adelante Awards banquet.

 To sponsor a scholarship or for more information please call Christy Martinez-Garcia at (806)792-1212.